Skip to Content

 St Mary’s Church, Rye

-The staircase is very narrow in places and the wooden steps at the top are quite steep.
-Not for the claustrophobic or anyone with vertigo.
 The church is open daily from 9 am – 6 pm (4 pm in winter).
-Admission is £4 but hang onto your ticket – it gives you entry to the clock tower for a whole year.
+Admission is £4 (2023) but hang onto your ticket – it gives you entry to the clock tower for a whole year.

 Wine Tours in Rye

-Rye is in the heart of English wine country with some fabulous boutique vineyards on the doorstep.
-A wine tour is one of the best ways to enjoy the best English wine the area has to offer.
-Vine + Country Wine Tours offer full and half-day wine tours and will pick you up from Rye station or your nearby accommodation and take you on a superb guided wine tour of some of the areas best vineyards.
+A wine tour is one of the best ways to enjoy the best English wines the area has to offer.
+Vine + Country Wine Tours offer full and half-day wine tours and will collect you from Rye train station or your nearby accommodation for a superb guided wine tour of some of the area’s best vineyards.

-You’ll enjoy vineyard tours, English wine tastings and a fabulous lunch prepared with local, seasonal produce.
-The pair are passionate and knowledgeable about wine and food and their tours make a wonderful day out.
 A wine tour in Rye is the perfect group celebration for special birthdays, events or simply a summer treat.
 There are various packages available which you’ll find on the Vine + Country Wine Tours website.
 Say The Travelbunny sent you!

 Looking for places to stay in Rye?
 Check rates and availability